 We had to pitch our quantum seismometer to the judges, convincing them not only that it could work but also that it addressed a real problem and had a market.
 We brainstormed a range of applications, from military to mining, but the standout for us was early earthquake detection.
 If we could build a cheap seismometer that matched or outperformed current technology, we might enable earthquake-prone areas, especially in developing nations, to sound the alarm a little earlier and save lives in the process.

-There were many impressive presentations, and today we were thrilled to be one of the , shortlisted to develop our idea further.
+There were many impressive presentations, and today we were thrilled to be one of the teams announced, shortlisted to develop our idea further.
 We received $5,000 in R&D funds and six more weeks to work on our project.
 The three shortlisted teams will present their progress in a virtual event, with cash prizes and mentorship opportunities for the winning team to take their idea to the next level.
 Watch this space to see how we go!